 I started a blog this year.
 My blog is a baby blog.
 It is but an infant.
 So, I’m finding my way with it.
 Testing things out.
 Seeing what works.
-We always hear that telling stories makes for good content creation in 2021.
+We always hear that telling stories makes for good content creation.
 And I was like…mmmmkay.
 I mean, I’m The Story Team.
 I know this.
 I didn’t know it at all.

 My first blog was about Asana, Trello and ClickUp.
 Project management tools.
 Useful.
 Valuable?
 Maybe.
 But boring AF.
 Even me, I did not want to read it.
 Neither did anyone else.